 What to Include in a Portfolio: Your Ultimate Guide

-Craft a compelling portfolio that showcases your best work and captivates potential employers or clients.
+Craft a compelling portfolio that highlights your skills and achievements, making a lasting impression on employers and clients.

 Key Takeaways

-• ✓ Quality over quantity is crucial; showcase only your best, most relevant pieces.
+• ✓ Quality over quantity is crucial; include only your strongest, most relevant work.

-• ✓ Tailor your portfolio to your target audience and specific opportunities.
+• ✓ Tailor your portfolio to each specific opportunity for maximum impact.

 How It Works